The Bard's Tale: Novels

 While they are listed here in the order they were published, some books in the series connect more than others, such as Castle of Deception and The Chaos Gate, Prison of Souls and Escape from Roksamur, and Thunder of the Captains and Wrath of the Princes.

-As part of the crowdfunding campaign for The Bard's Tale IV, six novels set in the Bard's Tale universe were provided to backers in EPUB format in 2018.
-Three of them are novelized re-tellings of the first three games' storylines (different from the cluebooks, and with different characters) by Nathan Long, who wrote the storyline for part IV; these three novels reframe the original trilogy within the larger story and redefined setting from The Bard's Tale IV and the Remastered edition of the original trilogy.
+As part of the crowdfunding campaign for The Bard's Tale IV, six novels set within the redefined setting from The Bard's Tale IV and the Remastered edition of the original trilogy were provided to backers in EPUB format in 2018.
+Three of them are novelized re-tellings of the first three games' storylines by Nathan Long, who wrote the storyline for part four.
+They follow a group of six heroes as they proceed through the first three games' storylines, reframing the original trilogy within the larger story.
+Compared to the games or earlier cluebooks, they are written with considerable artistic license, omitting or altering many details.